Visual Time Series Forecasting: An Image-driven Approach: Datasets

 \subsection{Complexity of Time-Series Data}

-To provide a reference for how the time series across our datasets vary, we measured the complexity of each with Weighted Permutation Entropy~\cite{fadlallah2013weighted} (WPE).
-WPE measures the entropy of the ordinal patterns in time series data.
-In our experiments, we consider the ordinal patterns of each triplet $(s_{t-1}, s_t, s_{t+1})$ along a given 1-d time series $s$ where $t$ stands for time.
-Short calculation shows that there can be $ \binom{3}{2} = 6$ possible ordinal patterns for each triplet.
-We normalize WPE into $[0, 1]$.
+To provide a reference for how the time series across our datasets vary, we measured the complexity of each dataset using a standard measure called Weighted Permutation Entropy~\cite{fadlallah2013weighted} (WPE).
 The larger WPE, the more complex the data is.

 As shown in Figure~\ref{fig:wpe}, we can see that the datasets cover a broad range of complexity.
 As expected, the simplest data is Harmonic with its deterministic periodicity.
 The ECG data is also periodic but more complex due to its irregularities between the spikes.
-The Financial data is not cyclic at all with almost random movement of fine scales, and, therefore, more complex than both the Harmonic and ECG.
+The Financial data is filled with almost random movement of fine scales, therefore, more complex than both the Harmonic and ECG.
 The OU data exhibits even more random oscillations and abrupt changes compared to other datasets, thus it is measured as the most complex dataset.
-However, on the larger scale, the OU data bounces around a hidden mean value with bounded noise, making it possible to predict future value {\em ranges}, as we will show later in Section \ref{sec:experiments}.
+However, on the larger scale, the OU data bounces around a hidden mean value with bounded noise, making it possible to predict future value mean and ranges, as we will show later in Section \ref{sec:experiments}.